Osaka Right Now

 -

-MEDIUM RISKTrigger:A taxi driver at Osaka Station or Kansai International Airport waves you over and refuses to use the meter.
+MEDIUM RISKTrigger:A driver near Kansai Airport refuses to start the meter

 -